tutor-web/tutorweb.buildout/docs/settings.rst

 Question template (i.e. crowdsourced questions) options:

+* ``mingrade_template``: If a student's grade is lower than this, they never write/review template questions.
+Default 5
 * ``prob_template``: Probability that a student will get a question template instead of a regular question.
 Default 0.1
 * ``prob_template_eval``: Probability that a student, given they are getting a question template, they should evaluate someone elses efforts on that question.
 Default 0.8
 * ``cap_template_qns``: Number of questions a student has to write in total.
 Default 5